 In 1996, there were two historic floods that took out a 2.7 mile section of the towpath near Big Slackwater, causing a five-mile detour for thru-hikers and bikers to the park.
 This “missing link” to towpath continuity remained in effect for nearly 15 years.
 In 2012, the National Park Service completed the Big Slackwater Restoration, after spending over $19 million to fix the breach.
 The project was funded through the American Recovery and Reinvestment Act and the Maryland Department of Transportation’s Transportation Enhancement Program, and donations from the C&O Canal Association, Washington County, Town of Williamsport and the Hagerstown and Washington County Convention and Visitors Bureau.

-Recently, in spring of 2025, there was a major flood event that destroyed a section of the towpath in Oldtown.
-The National Park Service worked diligently to repair the hole, successfully completing the project in seven months.
-The restoration was made possible by a $10,000 donation to the C&O Canal Trust from Mountain Maryland Trails.
+Recently, in spring of 2025, significant weather impacted the Mid-Atlantic region of the eastern United States.
+In some areas along the C&O Canal, the river crested over 20 feet, causing major damage to park structures.
+The flooding destroyed a section of the towpath in Oldtown, severing continuity.
+The NPS worked diligently to repair the breach, successfully completing the project in seven months.
+The restoration was made possible through the generosity of of donors to the C&O Canal Trust, including a $10,000 donation from Mountain Maryland Trails.

 Towpath breach in Oldtown before repairs.